Starting a new job? Tips on how to avoid ruffling legal feathers

-With Donald Trump about to assume the United States presidency for the second time from today, let’s take this opportunity to look at what it is best not to do in the period after you start a new job.
+With Donald Trump about to assume the United States presidency for the second time, let’s take this opportunity to look at what it is best not to do in the period after you start a new job.

 Don’t engage in inappropriate or harmful ‘banter’: Each workplace has its own culture and so it is crucial to understand that the standards of conduct which were applied (or not applied) at your previous employer may not align with those at your new employer.
 What was once tolerated behaviour could now be viewed as unwelcome or even harassment.
 Always maintain professionalism and respect the boundaries of your colleagues.
 Additionally, be aware of the stricter focus and obligation on employers, effective from October last year, to take reasonable steps in preventing sexual harassment in the workplace (you will probably be invited to attend training on this as part of your induction).